 For suppliers, B2B marketplaces can seem appealing.
 SMEs with limited marketing budgets are given access to a wide customer base and increased bulk sales.
 For customers, there’s the convenience of not having to vet and manage a multitude of suppliers.

 Obviously, every marketplace should give you the opportunity to grow both bulk sales and your network.
-For SMEs on a limited budget, it should also allow you to reduce the amount of time and money spent updating catalogues or monetising marketing channels.
-It’s also important that your marketplace should allow you to connect and converse with buyers directly – owning business relationships – and utilise automated solutions that save time spent gathering leads and orders by email or phone.
+For SMEs on a limited budget, it should also allow you to reduce the amount of time and money spent updating catalogs or monetizing marketing channels.
+It’s also important that your marketplace should allow you to connect and converse with buyers directly - owning business relationships - and utilize automated solutions that save time spent gathering leads and orders by email or phone.

 Of course, B2B marketplaces won't be right for every business, and that's where investment in your own e-commerce website is a must.
 If you consider that 38% of B2B customers said the ability to place orders via an online sales portal is their top criterion when choosing a new supplier4, can you really afford to not have one?

-Whether you already have an e-commerce website that needs an upgrade, or you're starting from scratch, our exclusive white paper, The Ultimate B2B E-commerce Guide, will help your business navigate the B2B digital revolution and optimise every new sales opportunity.
-Download it today.
+Whether you already have an e-commerce website that needs an upgrade, or you're starting from scratch, our exclusive White Paper, The Ultimate B2B E-commerce Guide, will help your business navigate the B2B digital revolution and optimize every new sales opportunity.
+Download it now.